rrvt/MakeApp/MakeApp/README-Template.md

 ## Getting Started

 This version was created with Visual Studion 2022 (VS22).
-It was compiled with the following properties: o Windows SDK Version: 10.0.xxxxx (latest) o Platfor Toolset: visual Studio 2022 (latest) o MFC: Use MFC in a Shared DLL o Character Set:  Use Unicode Character Set o Precompiled Header:  Not Using Precompiled Headers o Linker/Additional Dependencies:  Htmlhelp.lib
+It was compiled with the following properties:
+  - Windows SDK Version: 10.0.xxxxx (latest)
+  - Platfor Toolset: visual Studio 2022 (latest)
+  - MFC: Use MFC in a Shared DLL
+  - Character Set:  Use Unicode Character Set
+  - Precompiled Header:  Not Using Precompiled Headers
+  - Linker/Additional Dependencies:  Htmlhelp.lib

 The HTML Help Workshop (HHW), Version 4.74.8702.0 (the last one produced) was used to prepare the help file (WixApp.chm).
 It is